- Doctors have an ethical duty to raise a concern.

 Your concern need not be proven, but it must be honestly held.

 Your duty to put patients' interests first and act to protect them overrides personal and professional loyalties.
-On the other side of the coin, it is important to distinguish between a genuine concern and a personal or professional grievance.
+On the other side of the coin, it's important to distinguish between a genuine concern and a personal or professional grievance.

 Raising a concern effectively